AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/typical_reiterate.doc.md

 We will implement `TypicalReiterate` using recursion over the times of iterations.

-- **Base Step:** Handles several numbers of times directly.
+- **Base Case:** Handle several numbers of times directly.
-- **Recursive Step:**
+- **Recursive Case:**
-  - Iterate several times;
+  1. Iterate several times;
-  - Reduce the total times by the same amount;
+  2. Reduce the total times by the same amount;
-  - Invoke the first layer of `TypicalReiterate` with the times left;
+  3. Invoke the first layer of `TypicalReiterate` with the times left;
-  - Concatenate two results.
+  4. Concatenate two results.

 Here is a simplified version of the implementation: